-Many people believe that adapting their cars for wheelchair users will be an expensive and time consuming process, but this isn’t always true!
+Many people believe that adapting their cars for wheelchair users will be an expensive and time-consuming process, but this isn’t always true

 Knowing your budget

+Depending on where you live, you may be able to get financial support for making your vehicle accessible.
+Visit your local government website and find out what help and support you are eligible for, or discuss your options with the company that will be in charge of adapting your vehicle, as they should be well aware of any benefits you may be entitled to.
 If you’re unable to get financial support for your accessible vehicle adaptations, there are ways that you can successfully adapt your vehicle and make it more accessible for a fraction of the price.
-For example, a seat that electronically turns in the car can be very expensive, but this Hardcastle swivel cushion does a very similar thing for only £10!
-It may take some time, but it is worth looking for cheaper products that can help disabled people and make their journeys easier, whilst also enabling you to save some money!
+For example, a seat that electronically turns in the car can be very expensive, but a swivel cushion does a very similar thing and can be bought for as little as £10.
+It may take some time, but it’s worth looking for cheaper products that can help disabled people and make their journeys easier, whilst also enabling you to save some money.

-5- Enjoying the result
+Enjoying the result

 The final advice we can give you – have fun once the adaptations are made!
 An accessible vehicle can have a massively positive impact on a disabled person’s life and make experiences all the richer when the panic and stress of using unaccessible transport – be it private or public – is lifted.
 Whether you’ll use your new car for your daily commutes, your holiday road trips, or anything in between, you’ll enjoy the new simplicity and easiness of the transfers – if they’ll be necessary at all – and all the places that have eluded you before.
 We hope this article has helped you to feel a little more confident about the accessible vehicle adaptation process, and we wish you luck in your journey!